Inheritance Tax in Malta: What UK Homeowners Need to Know

 Are there any exemptions from inheritance tax in Malta?

 Yes, certain transfers are exempt from duty, such as those between spouses, between parents and children, and transfers to charities.
-We can help you understand the exemptions available and how to utilise them to minimise tax liabilities.
+We can help you understand the exemptions available and how to utilise them to reduce your tax liability.

 How do Malta’s tax treaties with the UK affect my estate?

 Malta has a double taxation agreement with the UK, which helps prevent your estate from being taxed twice on the same assets.
-Understanding these treaties is crucial for minimising tax liabilities and ensuring that your estate is distributed according to your wishes.
+Understanding these treaties is crucial for reducing your tax liability and ensuring that your estate is distributed according to your wishes.

 What is the role of trusts in estate planning in Malta?